Adidem23/MedCheck/README.md

 - Medcheck Provides Drug to Drug Viablity Checking Mechanism along with precautions and Reason for the medical Viability

 ### Substitue Drug Sugesstion :
-- It has one feature where
+- It has one feature where it suggests alternative drug for the given drug

 # Video :
 - Youtube :